 These projects address fundamental mechanisms underlying physiological signalling processes in health and disease at a molecular, cellular and whole organ level.
 We also have collaborations with clinical colleagues in Departments such as Cardiovascular Sciences, Infection, Immunity and Inflammation and Respiratory Science and contribute to the development of novel therapeutics for patients.
-We also have close ties with the Leicester Institute of Structural and Chemical Biology and Leicester Precision Medicine Institute.
+We also have close ties with the Leicester Institute of Structural and Chemical Biology and Institute for Precision Health.

 - A heme-binding domain controls regulation of ATP-dependent potassium channels.
 PNAS April 5, 2016.
 113 (14) 3785-3790. doi.org/10.1073/pnas.1600211113